aabbtree77/esp32-vpn/README.md

 [DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
 How good is its Linux-free network stack?
 How does one connect such devices to the global internet?
 How does one send a message to a remote computer?

-There are a lot of options with this Espressif MCU, but nothing too impressive to be honest:
+There are a lot of ways to set up this Espressif MCU, but nothing too impressive to be honest:

-- ESP32-specific cloud called [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96).
+1. ESP32-specific cloud called [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96).
 Vendor lock-in, still young/unclear stability, steep pricing.
 AWS-based, so it is 3rd party on top of another 3rd party.
 In the year 2023 one hardly wants yet another "customer service".
 I want a one-time payment board with global p2p-like connectivity.
 Please provide the board with an IP address, not a rental fee.

-- 3rd party MQTT brokers and ESP32 MQTT clients.
+2. 3rd party MQTT brokers and ESP32 MQTT clients.
 [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)...
 Vendor lock-in, phased-out plans, issues.

-- [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo).
+3. [Amazon API Gateway with Websockets](https://www.youtube.com/watch?v=z53MkVFOnIo).
 Vendor lock-in.
 Most likely one of the better services out there, but it is not free.

-- [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
+4. [Wireguard for ESP-IDF](https://github.com/trombik/esp_wireguard).
 Wireguard is a very solid FOSS VPN, but it needs a public static IP.
 The properties of this specific ESP32 client library remain unlear (Wi-Fi resilience?
 NAT punching?).
 The user base is too tiny to trust it, there might be some [low level magic](https://github.com/esphome/feature-requests/issues/1444) needed to get it working.

-- Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs an MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.
+5. Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs an MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

+6. Similar to the option No.5, except running the MQTT broker on the router, thus removing the extra Linux PC node.
+This looks very economic at the first glance, one needs to upgrade, say, the TP-Link firmware with the OpenWrt Linux whose .bin image will barely be 6-8Mb.
+However, such a Linux server is very limited and rebooting it will mean rebooting the router, which can easily mess up the whole network.

-The last option is my choice.
+The fifth option is my choice.
 It is the most reliable, but it demands an extra PC/Linux board (PC-1 shown in the figure above).
 This is not ideal if one simply wants to fire up a mobile phone app to control an ESP32 globally from anywhere, directly.
 However, I just do not want to deal with Wireguard on ESP32 or the ESP RainMaker cloud when the connectivity errors start to appear.
+Running an MQTT broker on OpenWrt is also not the option as I do not want to touch a router unless I absolutely have to.

 In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 Both of them are FOSS (written in Go) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p) which stems from [kubo](https://github.com/ipfs/kubo) (go-ipfs).
 This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external 3rd party service or static IP.
 It is very useful for the ability to ssh into almost any remote computer.